-- Nominate Award Categories – nominate for multiple awards and from all levels of competition that you can view including International, National, Regional and Local awards.
-Check you fulfill any special Award category eligibility criteria such as a specific datasets.
+- Nominate challenges – nominate for multiple challenges and from all levels of competition that you can view including International, National, and Regional.
+Check you fulfill any special challenge eligibility criteria such as a specific datasets.

 - Record data used – For each significant dataset you use record the URL and explain how this data was used in your entry.
 For each award category you nominate make sure you check for any specific data reuse eligibility requirements and record the data.
 This field will be used to validate the eligibility of your entry.